n0t0rious/automated_newsletter/README.md

 # Setup

-Requires 3 environment variables to function, stored in .bash_profile / .zshrc / or other realevant shell profile
+Requires 3 environment variables to function, stored in .bash_profile / .zshrc / or other realevant shell profile.

-- Login
+- Login:
   - In order to view multiple stories Reuters requires you to register an account.
 For order for the script to login, email and password for Reuters.com are are required.
     1. Password:
     `export RU_PASS="password"`
     2. Email:
     `export RU_MAIL="email"`
-- PDF generation
+- PDF generation:
   - The PyFPDF Library is configured to use the 'latin-1' codec by default and some articles contain non supported characters.
 To bypass this, a UTF-8 font is required which can be accesed by the script via an environemnt variable that points to the path of a utf font.
     1. Font:
     `export NEWSLETTER_FONT='/Path/to/UTF-8font/`.